zhihzhang/yi-ms/README.md

 ##Quick Start##

-CMS is implemented in java and managed by maven.
+YI-MS is implemented in java and managed by maven.
 It's easy for user to build and try on a normal computer.

 But for users who just want to try without installing anything, we provid an online console to try.